newObjectccc/bup/README.md

 # bup

-*bup is a scaffold for frontend enginer to help you build your project.*
+*bup is a scaffold for frontend enginer to help you setting your project. progressively and automatically integrate your project.*

 ## Installation